cannlytics/cannlytics/cannlytics/readme.md

 sale.update()
 ```

+See [the `cannlytics.metrc` documentation](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/metrc) for more information and examples on how you can interface with the Metrc API.

 ## 📈 Statistics <a name="stats"></a>

 The `cannlytics.stats` submodule contains a number of functions for estimating, saving, and using statistical models.
 You can read more about the statistical tools in [the `cannlytics.stats` documentation](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/data/coas).